 - (although rare) risk of punctures in the wall of the uterus that may lead to scar tissue formation

-- having an IUD can affect the menstrual cycle and normal cervical mucus production
+- having an IUD can affect the menstrual cycle (causing irregular bleeding or spotting) and normal cervical mucus production

 An IUD is held in place by the cervix.
 However, if a woman has fibroids or an unusually shaped uterus, it can fall out during the menstrual cycle or even move to a different part of the reproductive system.

-IUDs don’t protect against STDs/STIs (sexually transmitted disease or infection), and should definitely be avoided if you have a STD or recent pelvic infection.
+IUDs don’t protect against STDs/STIs (sexually transmitted disease or infection), according to Planned Parenthood.
+Further IUDs should definitely be avoided if you have a STD or recent pelvic infection.
 Further, it’s important for women with IUDs to have them routinely checked to make sure they remain in place.